Mine shell

-Mine shells were originally developed during the mid to late 1800s against fortresses prior to rebar but got a new role during World War II against air targets as reinforced fortresses had made the original use of the type obsolete around World War I.
+Mine shells were originally developed during the mid- to late 1800s against fortresses before the introduction of rebar; reinforced fortresses had made the original use of the type obsolete around World War I, but they were given a new role against aircraft during World War II.

 Effect, construction and use

-The mine shell is a more explosive version of the common high-explosive and high-explosive fragmentation shells, relying on inflicting damage primarily through the blast (pressure wave) alone rather than via the combination of fragmentation and a correspondingly smaller blast achieved by classic high explosive shells.
-This is referred to as pressure wave effect/damage in for example Swedish (tryckvågsverkan).
-This effect is desirable when attacking non-reinforced materials such as brick, concrete or aircraft skin, as these are relatively brittle and easy to penetrate and therefore do not need to be tackled with heavy, hard projectiles, but are tough enough to maintain their structure despite being pierced by shellfire and fragmentation.
+The mine shell is a more explosive version of the common high-explosive and high-explosive fragmentation shells, relying on inflicting damage primarily through the blast (pressure wave) alone rather than the higher fragmentation but less blast provided by standard high-explosive shells.
+This is referred to as pressure wave effect/damage in, for example, Swedish (tryckvågsverkan).
+This effect is desirable when attacking non-reinforced and non-armoured targets such as brittle brick or concrete, and aircraft skin, as these are relatively easy to penetrate and do not need to be attacked by heavy, hard projectiles, but are tough enough to maintain their structure despite being pierced by shellfire and fragmentation.
 The larger explosions generated by mine shells are more efficient at inflicting damage on such targets than the greater kinetic impact but smaller detonations delivered by conventional rounds.
-To achieve this effect mine shells feature very thin shell walls and thus more room for explosive filler; though at the cost of generating lighter and thus somewhat less formidable shrapnel (fragmentation).
+To achieve this effect mine shells feature very thin shell walls and thus more room for explosive filler, at the cost of generating lighter and thus somewhat less formidable shrapnel (fragmentation).
 Against thicker targets, such as brick or concrete walls, they often also feature a delayed action on the fuze so they can penetrate into the wall and burst inside it, forcing larger pieces of the targets to break loose.

-An additional advantage of the mine shell approach is that, with explosives being lighter than metal, the projectiles weigh correspondingly less, which gives them higher muzzle velocity compared to heavier shells.
-For the same reason, they also generate less recoil.
+An additional advantage of the mine shell is that, as explosives are less dense than metal, the projectiles weigh less, giving them higher muzzle velocity than heavier shells, and generating less recoil.
 However less desirably, the reduced mass inevitably entails that they will possess less momentum, which reduces their range as velocity falls off more rapidly than in a heavier projectile with more inertia.
-It is also a consideration that the lower recoil makes them unsuitable to be fired from the same gun as standard shells of comparable power, if it uses a recoil operated or advanced primer ignition mechanism.
-Mine shells are thus often longer in construction compared to other projectile types of the same caliber to increase the weight with more mass in an attempt to reduce the weight difference, but also to further increase the damage-output.
+It is also a consideration that the lower recoil makes them unsuitable to be fired from the same gun as standard shells of the same caliber if it uses a recoil operated or advanced primer ignition mechanism.
+Mine shells are consequently often made longer than other shells of the same caliber, both to increase the weight to about the same as standard shells and to further increase explosive energy.